windmill-labs/windmilldocs/changelog/2024-01-23-rich-render/index.md

 title: Rich results render
 tags: ['Scripts', 'Flow Editor']
 image: ./rich-render.png
-description: Added rich results render for arrays of objects and markdown.
+description: Added rich results render for arrays of objects and markdown in scripts and flows.
 features:
   [
     'Support for arrays of objects.',